-There's been a lot of information in the news about an outbreak of a respiratory illness caused by a novel (new) coronavirus that was first identified in Wuhan, Hubei Province, China.
+COVID-19 is a respiratory illness caused by a novel (new) coronavirus that was first identified in Wuhan, Hubei Province, China.
 There are ongoing investigations to learn more.
-The latest situation summary updates are available on CDC’s web page 2019 Novel Coronavirus, Wuhan, China.

-According to the CDC, reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.
+According to the CDC, reported illnesses have ranged from none or very mild symptoms to severe illness and death for confirmed COVID-19 cases.

 The following symptoms may appear 2-14 days after exposure.